Published: March 2025

 Let’s look at 5 great exercises that many people in wheelchairs can do.

+Staying active is essential for seniors, including those who use wheelchairs.
+Regular exercise can improve mobility, strength, flexibility, and overall well-being—all while being safe and easy to do from a seated position.
 Traditional exercise methods are effective for many seniors, but for individuals who must use a wheelchair, they are often impossible.
-However, wheelchair-friendly exercises offer numerous benefits, such as toning muscles, managing weight, preventing injuries, building strength, and improving range of motion.
+Wheelchair-friendly exercises offer numerous benefits, such as toning muscles, managing weight, preventing injuries, building strength, and improving range of motion.
 Additionally, these exercises contribute to better cognitive health for seniors.

 Exercise Guide